Generating a dynamical M2 brane from super-gravitons in a pp-wave background: The dynamical spherical M2 brane

-With the above four roots, the dynamical oscillating configuration including $u = 0$, i.e., for which $d \le u (t) \le c$, is given as \be u(t) = \frac{(b - d) c- (c - d) b\, \mbox{sn}^2 ( R (t - t_0)/g)}{(b - d) - (c - d)\, \mbox{sn}^2 (R (t - t_0)/g)},\ee where $\mbox {sn} (x)$ is a Jacobian elliptic function which, like $\sin (x)$, is a periodic function and has a range of $-1 \le \mbox{sn} (x) \le 1$ with its period determined by the modulus $k^2$.
-Both of the $k^2$ and the parameter $g$ appearing in the above are given in terms of the four roots as \be g = \frac{2}{\sqrt{(a - c)(b - d)}},\,\,\,\, k^2 = \frac{(a - b)(c - d)}{(a - c) (b - d)}.\ee It is not difficult to check that as $\mbox{sn}^2 (R (t - t_0)/g) = 0$, we have $u (t) = c$ while $\mbox{sn}^2 (R (t - t_0)/g) = 1$, $u (t) = d$ as expected.
+With the above four roots, the dynamical oscillating configuration containing $u = 0$, i.e., for which $d \le u (t) \le c$, is given as \be u(t) = \frac{(a - c) d + (c - d) a\, \mbox{sn}^2 ( R (t - t_0)/g)}{(a - c) + (c - d)\, \mbox{sn}^2 (R (t - t_0)/g)},\ee where $\mbox {sn} (x)$ is a Jacobian elliptic function which, like $\sin (x)$, is a periodic function and has a range of $-1 \le \mbox{sn} (x) \le 1$ with its period determined by the modulus $k^2$.
+Both of the $k^2$ and the parameter $g$ appearing in the above are given in terms of the four roots as \be g = \frac{2}{\sqrt{(a - c)(b - d)}},\,\,\,\, k^2 = \frac{(a - b)(c - d)}{(a - c) (b - d)}.\ee It is not difficult to check that as $\mbox{sn}^2 (R (t - t_0)/g) = 0$, we have $u (t) = d$ while $\mbox{sn}^2 (R (t - t_0)/g) = 1$, $u (t) = c$ as expected.

-The other dynamical oscillating configuration including the value $u = \mu/(3 R)$, i.e., for which $ b \le u \le a$, is given as \be u (t) = \frac{(b - d)a + (a - b) d\, \mbox{sn}^2 (R (t - t_0)/g)}{(b - d) + (a - b)\, \mbox{sn}^2 (R (t - t_0)/g)},\ee where both the parameter $g$ and the modulus $k^2$ used to determine the period are the same as the ones given above.
+The other dynamical oscillating configuration containing the value $u = \mu/(3 R)$, i.e., for which $ b \le u \le a$, is given as \be u (t) = \frac{(b - d)a + (a - b) d\, \mbox{sn}^2 (R (t - t_0)/g)}{(b - d) + (a - b)\, \mbox{sn}^2 (R (t - t_0)/g)},\ee where both the parameter $g$ and the modulus $k^2$ used to determine the period are the same as the ones given above.
 When $\mbox{sn}^2 (R(t - t_0)/g) = 0$, we have $u(t) = a$ while $\mbox{sn}^2 (R(t - t_0)/g) = 1$, $u(t) = b$, again as expected.